Midwest City Community Improvement Grant Program

 The purpose of the Midwest City Community Improvement Grant Program (Formerly the Memorial Hospital Authority Grant Program) is to improve the quality of life by funding effective projects that address the diverse issues and opportunities facing the Midwest City community.

 Applicants are encouraged to demonstrate that they have identified an existing or potential need within the community, and have developed a reasonable and cost efficient method for addressing that need.

-The BOG will score applications based primarily on the answers provided in “Part III: Project Overview” of the application (page 5) with the most consideration given for the overall benefit and impact to the Midwest City community (Sample Evaluation Form: 2018-19-Community-Improvement-Grant-Application-Evaluation.
+The BOG will score applications based primarily on the answers provided in “Part III: Project Overview” of the application (page 3 and 4) with the most consideration given for the overall benefit and impact to the Midwest City community (Sample Evaluation Form: 2018-19-Community-Improvement-Grant-Application-Evaluation.

 As a reminder, it shall be considered unethical for an applicant to contact a Hospital Authority Trustee or Board of Grantor for the purpose of garnering favor for their grant and could result in disqualification of their grant application.

 The Grant Timeline for Fiscal Year 2017-18 is as follows:

 - Tuesday, September 4, 2018…Grant Applications available to the public.